indigotech/taq-github-bot/src/data/local/github/tracks-react/track-8/steps/step-1.md

-Your project is almost finished.
-There's no new features in the following tracks, you'll just apply the concepts you've learned so far, as well as some practices we use here at Taqtile.
+Ok, there is no more features to add to your project by now!
+Now, you'll just apply the concepts you've learned so far, as well as some practices we use here at Taqtile.

 # Step 1/4 - Thinking about components
 #### Estimated time: 10 minutes

-We ❤️apps.
+We ❤️ apps.
 And a crucial part when making a good app is the User Experience, a.k.a UX.
 Also, you've learned about componentization and how it contributes to make a good and usable app.
 So, this step is just a mental exercise.
 We have below two images representing 2 of the screens you developed so far: `Login` and `Create User`:

 ![Screens](https://raw.githubusercontent.com/indigotech/taq-github-bot/develop/images/fe_screens.jpg)